 Cookies can be decorated before or after baking.

+Sprinkles.
 They can be sprinkled with coloured sugar, pressing lightly to make the sugar stick, before baking.

+Colourful Candies.
 Candies can be added to the top of the cookies before baking.
 I have used M&Ms and small gumdrops.
 Dragées can also be used.

+Sliced Almonds.
 For extra almond flavor, add sliced almonds to the tops of the cookies before baking.

-I have used melted chocolate to write words on the cookies like names or holiday words.
+Melted Chocolate.
+Use melted chocolate to write words on the cookies like names or holiday words.
 Dipping the tops of the cookies in melted chocolate or half of the cookie in the chocolate are some other ways to decorate them.

 The cookies can be kept in a cookie tin to stay fresh.
 Line a cookie tin with parchment paper and place cookies in layers with parchment paper between layers.
 If you don’t have cookie tins, an airtight container works well.